Hyperion, god of light and sunlight

 Establishing a rhythm of days and months

 Due to his diligent observation, he was first to understand the movements of the sun and the moon, as well as the other stars and seasons.
-He was believed to have ordered the cycles of the sun, the moon and the dawn.
-During his time, he married her sister Theia with whom he had three children who presided over these cycles.
-Helios presided over sun, Selene over the moon and Eos presided over the dawn.
+He was believed to have organized the cycles of the sun, the moon and the dawn.
+During his time, he married Theia with whom he had three children who presided over these cycles.
+Helios presided over the sun, Selene over the moon and Eos presided over the dawn, further empowering the role of their father.

 Titanomachy

-Although there are notes of Hyperion participating in Titanomachy, there is no reference of his role in the war.
+Although there are notes of Hyperion participating in Titanomachy, there is no reference to his role in the war.
 It is only known that he sided with his brothers and fellow Titans against younger Olympians.
 And that he was in the end, after losing the war, imprisoned in Tartarus with his brothers and relatives.
-However, according to Aeschylus' lost play , he was later released by Zeus from Tartarus with the rest of the titans.
+However, according to Aeschylus' lost play, he was later released by Zeus from Tartarus with the rest of the titans.